-Reference: Title IX, Section 9532 of the No Child Left Behind Act of 2001 MCL 380.1308 and 380.1310a, 771.2a
+Title IX, Section 9532 of the Elementary and Secondary Education Act, as amended MCL 380.1241, 380.1308, 380.1308a, 380.1310a, 752.913, 771.2a

-The Board of Directors is committed to maintaining a safe school environment.
+The Board of Directors is committed to maintaining a safe academy environment.
 The Board believes crime and violence at the Academy are potential, multifaceted problems that need to be addressed by utilizing the best resources and coordinated efforts of Academy personnel, law enforcement agencies, and families.
-The Board further believes the Academy and local law enforcement officials must work together to provide for the safety and welfare of students while at the school, at a school-sponsored activity or while en route to or from the school or a school-sponsored activity.
-The Board also believes the first step in addressing school crime and violence is to assess the extent and nature of the problem(s), then plan and implement strategies that promote safety and minimize the likelihood of crime and violence at the Academy.
+The Board further believes the Academy and local law enforcement officials must work together to provide for the safety and welfare of students while at the academy, at an academy-sponsored activity or while en route to or from the academy or an academy-sponsored activity.
+The Board also believes the first step in addressing academy crime and violence is to assess the extent and nature of the problem(s), then plan and implement strategies that promote safety and minimize the likelihood of crime and violence at the Academy.